Last updated on February 1, 2023

 Magecraft vs. Prowess: What if You Copy a Spell?

 These two abilities are very similar, but magecraft narrows the “range” of the ability to only instant and sorcery spells and also counts copied spells.
-Copied spells aren’t cast, they just go to the stack, so a copied spell won’t trigger prowess.
+Most copied spells go on the stack without being cast; in this case the copied spell won’t trigger prowess.

 Additionally, magecraft abilities have different effects, while prowess is the same among all cards with the ability.